m00np1e/gif-manip/README.md

 Suitable for Slack (or whatever else).

-Code cobbled together in an hour.
+Code originally cobbled together in an hour.
+What started off as a silly 20 line script has turned into a 400 line beast.
 There may be bugs.
 And there's probably a better way to do some of this things this script does.
 So no lols.

 Takes an image (file) as input, converts the image to a 80x80 thumbnail, spins, bounces, or strobes, applies speed and rotation, and saves the spinning or bouncing GIF as output (file).
 Can also create 4 tiles (upper left, right & lower left, right) from an image.